Septimus Heap: Characters

-Marcia Overstrand is the powerful, ambitious and wilful ExtraOrdinary Wizard of the series.
+Marcia Overstrand is a powerful, ambitious and wilful ExtraOrdinary Wizard.
 She is characterized as stern, bad-tempered and intimidating, but with a good heart beneath.
 Her affection towards her apprentice Septimus is manifest in the novels, as is the responsibility she feels to protect him and his sister, even with her own life.
 She is described as a tall woman, with long, dark curly hair and deep-green eyes, and generally wears a deep purple tunic with purple python-skin boots.
-Her symbol and source of power, an Akhu-Amulet, which makes her ExtraOrdinary Wizard, hangs around her neck.
+She wears her Akhu-Amulet, which makes her ExtraOrdinary Wizard, as a necklace; it serves as her symbol.
 Her haughty and vain characterization has been praised as a "well-written stand-alone".

 The main antagonist of the first two novels is DomDaniel, a Necromancer and ex-ExtraOrdinary Wizard who wants to regain control of the Wizard Tower from Marcia Overstrand.
-The antagonist of the third novel, is Queen Etheldredda.
+The antagonist of the third novel is Queen Etheldredda.
 In the fifth book the antagonists are the Syren and Tertius Fume and in the sixth book Merrin Merridith and his darke domaine.
 In the seventh it is the two Darke ring wizards.
 Several other characters appear regularly in the novels, including Septimus's parents Silas and Sarah Heap, Septimus's friend Beetle, and a trader called Snorri Snorrelssen.